 Yes, this is possible and particularly so for consumer products.
 The party or parties held liable for a specific defective product will depend on the details of each individual case.
 All parties may be strictly liable if the Consumer Protection Act 1987 applies to the supply of the product.

 For example, the Consumer Protection Act provides for a 10-year limit.
-This in turn can be complicated: there has been some discussion as to whether in fact emerging technologies need cover beyond 10 years to cover software updates.
+This in turn can be complicated.
+There has been some discussion as to whether in fact emerging technologies need cover beyond 10 years to cover software updates.

 Let us know what you'd like to learn more about, your question may help others too!
 An adviser will be in touch to answer your question shortly.